Man City tactics: Pep Guardiola gets it all wrong at Norwich & lessons from the Premier League weekend | Goal.com

 More importantly, the 3-4-2-1 meant Mason Mount and Willian played in narrow Antonio Conte-esque inside forward positions, creating a box-shape four in midfield that gave Chelsea a numerical advantage against Wolves’ three.

-Given that clumsy full-backs Cesar Azpilicueta and Marcus Alonso benefitted from an extra defender behind them, perhaps Chelsea should stick with a 3-4-2-1.
+Given that clumsy full-backs Cesar Azpilicueta and Marcos Alonso benefited from an extra defender behind them, perhaps Chelsea should stick with a 3-4-2-1.

 5) Spurs regain their spark in Palace pummelling